-- Paul McCartney, Anne Hathaway and Bill Clinton are just some of the celebs who won’t be tucking into turkey on December 25.
+- Paul McCartney, Ellie Goulding and Bill Clinton are just some of the celebs who won’t be tucking into turkey on December 25.
 Tweet this.

 - Every December, 4,500 people in the UK get food poisoning because of campylobacter bacteria found in turkey and chicken meat.
 Tweet this.

 - A typical UK turkey has, on average, a living space two-thirds the size of an opened broadsheet newspaper.
 Tweet this.